MuckRock/maternal-mortality/README.md

   #### Reach out
   We work to have our reporting and analysis available to a wide audience, often through distribution partnerships and syndication.
 If you are interested in republishing or adapting our work and it does not explicitly note that it is allowable for republishing, or if you would like clarifications about restrictions or to learn more about the underlying information, please email us at news@muckrock.com.
   #### Acknowledgments
   Nina Martin of the Center for Investigative Reporting/Reveal worked with MuckRock throughout its data collection and reporting process.
+For the Minnesota data, MaryJo Webster of the Minneapolis Star-Tribune provided both data and guidance.
+For the North Carolina data, Tyler Dukes of the Raleigh News & Observer provided code that helped us process the data in a readable format.

-  For the CDC data, the following experts provided subject-matter expertise and context for our data analysis:
+  For the CDC data, the following experts provided subject-matter expertise, data and context for our analyses:

   •	Sungsik Hwang, Graduate Student, Center for Demography and Ecology, University of Wisconsin, Madison